centre-for-microbiome-research/zenodo_backpack/README.md

 ### Download a backpack

-Download a backpack from Zenodo, defined by the DOI:
+Download a backpack from Zenodo, defined by the DOI.
+The version is optional, and if not provided, the latest version will be downloaded.:
 ```
 backpack_downloader = zenodo_backpack.ZenodoBackpackDownloader()
-backpack = backpack_downloader.download_and_extract('/path/to/download_directory', 'MY.DOI/111111')
+backpack = backpack_downloader.download_and_extract('/path/to/download_directory', 'MY.DOI/111111', version='MY.VERSION')
 ```

 ### Read a backpack that is already downloaded